FAIR PROCESSING AND PRIVACY NOTICE

 - Reducing arson

-- Checking the quality and effectiveness of our services
+- Checking and auditing the quality and effectiveness of our services, systems and processes

 - Maintaining our own records and accounts